 However, there are simpler ways to treat wastewater that are not so economically and technologically reliant.
 Such techniques require a large area where the excess rainwater is allowed to be stored for a certain period of time, which allows the waste to settle at the bottom of the area (in which the water is stored).
 The water is then passed through a large filtering screen that removes the remaining waste and bacteria from the water.
 This method does not treat water as thoroughly as wastewater treatment plants, but it treats it enough for it to be reused for certain water intensive practices (e.g. irrigation, washing machines, showering).

-Water scarcity has become the most immediate threat the world is facing, with the UN declaring the year 2013 “International Year of Water Cooperation”.
-Water scarcity is further intensified in the MENA region because it only holds 1% of the usable water resources in the world, while having 5% of the world’s population.
+Water scarcity has become the most dangerous threat the world is facing.
+Water scarcity in MENA is further intensified as it only holds 1% of the usable water resources in the world, while having 5% of the world’s population.
 With regional population set to increase even further, water scarcity is likely to increase, with predictions indicating that the MENA region will run out of water by the year 2050.